 This packs well for lunch and stores in the fridge for several days.

 Looking for more Meals that Heal?
-Take a look at our Recipe Subscription Program to find the right meals that will heal you – try the first two weeks for free!
+Take a look at our Ayurveda Recipe Program to find the right meals that will heal you – try the first two weeks for free!

 Can’t wait to start cooking with you,